 Ways to Serve Fried Wonton Strips

-- Dipping sauce - Serve these with a dipping sauce, such as duck sauce, or hot mustard.
+- Dipping sauce - Serve these with your favorite dips, such as duck sauce, sweet and sour sauce, or hot mustard.

 - Salad topping - These add a wonderful crunch to any salad in place of croutons.